GabrielTellez/langesim/docs/index.rst

 ======================

-**Langesim** is a python library to perform overdamped Langevin simulations of a brownian particle in an arbitrary time depend potential.
+**Langesim** is a python library to perform overdamped Langevin simulations of a brownian particle in an arbitrary time dependent potential.

 .. toctree::
    :maxdepth: 1